rmello4d/SimpleSpreadSheet/README.md

 Model
 ```
-1. Create a datasource with two string attribute
+1. Create a datasource  D
+2. Add attribute string S1
+3. Add atribute string  S2
+4. save your model.

 ```

 Wakanda Widgets (optional)
 ```
-1. Drag a grid and add the created datasource on it
+1. Drag a grid and add the datasource D on it
-(for reasons of jquery compatibility, just leave the first string attribute in the grid)
+(for reasons of jquery compatibility, just leave the first string attribute S1 in the grid)

 ```